NatronGitHub/natron-python-scripting/Python_GUI/autoAlpha/README.md

 ### RESULT

-* Selected read nodes have their alpha channel set to 1 (full white).
+* Selected 'Read' nodes have their alpha channel set to 1 (full white).